-While the main draw to San Cristobal is the rising culinary scene and the nearby natural wonders, there are things to do in San Cristobal while biding your time before your next meal.
+While the main draw to San Cristobal for us was the rising culinary scene and the nearby natural wonders, there are plenty of things to do in San Cristobal between meals.

 Casa de la Cultura